-Several skiers have been spotted wearing athletic tape over their cheeks and noses to shield their faces from the harsh winds and severe temperatures.
+Several skiers have been spotted wearing athletic tape over their cheeks and noses to shield their faces from the harsh wind and severe temperatures.

-Many of them are wearing KT Tape, an elastic sports tape originally created to support muscles and joints and provide drug-free pain relief.
+Many of them are wearing KT Tape, or kinesiology tape, an elastic sports tape originally created to support muscles and joints and provide drug-free pain relief.

-Still, in light of the extremely harsh weather in Korea, many athletes are turning to tape to protect the areas of their faces that can’t be shielded with goggles or masks.
+Still, in light of the harsh weather on the slopes, many athletes are turning to tape to protect the areas of their faces that can’t be shielded with goggles or masks.

-The jury may still be out on the actual, medical benefits of face-taping, but for now, with no end in sight to the brutal weather in Pyeongchang, expect to see athletes continuing the trend.
+The jury may still be out on the actual, medical benefits of face-taping, but for now, expect to see athletes continuing the trend.